Kangaxx-0/zellij_widgets/examples/showcase_custom_button/README.md

 This sample code provides a basic overview of how to use this crate to build a plugin system for Zellij.
 The key concept to understand is that it is your responsibility to manage the plugin state for rendering content through the WASM runtime.
-If you have experience with Ratatui, the primary distinction lies in this aspect of state management.

-## How to use it
+## How to use ia
 Update your zellij config to bind the key

 ```